 Think about how exciting it's going to be for you to be a non-smoker, what that's going to look like in your life.
 Walking without getting out of breath.
 Staying in conversations or at get togethers without sneaking off.
 Never worrying about how you smell.
 Not panicking when the store is closing, or there’s a snowstorm and you don’t know if you’ll be able to go get more cigarettes.
 Not freaking out when you can’t find a lighter, or your lighter runs out of fluid and the kids are already in bed and you can’t go get another one.
 Think about all of the things you could do instead of smoking.

 And last but not least, when you're breaking up with somebody, you’ve gotta really break up with them.
 You can't just try not to smoke.
 You’ve got to say we're done!
 It’s over!
 You have to be really clear.

 Maybe you had fun in the beginning years of this romance with smoking.
 But you’ve gotten to the point where you’re just done and you really want to move on and break the attachment.
 To do that, you have to attach to the vision of where you’re going to go and you have to break up and put that behind you.

 Because once you do that, it can be easy.
 Once you make the decision, they don't own you anymore.
 You own yourself.
 Becoming a non-smoker can be powerful.
 It can be exciting and it can be very freeing and the best thing you ever do in your life, kicking that relationship to the curb.

 You absolutely can do this.
+You can stop smoking cold turkey.
 If you’d like more help with this process, I encourage you to register for my free masterclass, “How to Stop Smoking Without Withdrawal, Cravings or Weight Gain.”
 Get the tools you need to put smoking behind you and your healthy future in front of you-once and for all!
 Register here today.